Well-Posedness and Ill-Posedness for the Fourth order cubic nonlinear Schr\"odinger equation in negative Sobolev spaces: Mild ill-posedness

-The details of solutions $u^{\langle aw \rangle}$ are presented in \cite{CCT2003}.
-The Galilean invarainces and scale symmetry can be used to transform such solutions $u^{\langle aw \rangle}$ into solutions $u_1,u_2$ in Theorem \ref{thm: ill-posedness defocsuing NLS}.
-They also used these NLS soltuions $u^{\langle aw \rangle}$ to establish approximate solution of the mKdV equation to show the ill-posedness of the mKdV equation. \end{remark}

-\begin{remark} In the case of focusing cubic NLS, there is another way to show the ill-posedness.
-Kenig-Ponce-Vega \cite{KPV2001} demonstrated the ill-posedness of the focusing cubic NLS in the sense that the solution map fails to be uniformly continuous for $s<0$.
-They used the Galilean invariance on the soliton solutions to obtain the ill-posedness result.
+\begin{remark} In the case of focusing cubic NLS, there is another way to show mild ill-posedness.
+Kenig-Ponce-Vega \cite{KPV2001} demonstrated mild ill-posedness of the focusing cubic NLS in the sense that the solution map fails to be locally uniformly continuous for $s<0$.
+They used the Galilean invariance on the soliton solutions to obtain mild ill-posedness result.
 Recall that if $u(t,x)$ is a solution of the cubic NLS with initial data $u_0$, then $u_N(t,x)=e^{iNx}e^{-itN^2}u(t,x-2tN)$ is another solution with initial data $u_N(0,x)=e^{iNx}u_0(x)$.
 Observe that for $s<0$, we have

 By applying the Galilean symmetry to the soliton soution $u$, we consider the solutions $u_{N_1},u_{N_2}$.
 By using $\eqref{eqn:e^{iNx} to zero}$, we can make $\Vert u_{N_1}(0,\cdot)-u_{N_2}(0,\cdot)\Vert_{H_x^s}$ sufficiently small by choosing $N_1$ and $N_2$ large enough.
 Notice that $u_{N_1},u_{N_2}$ move with different speeds.
 Therefore, the difference $\Vert u_{N_1}(t)-u_{N_2}(t)\Vert_{H_x^s}$ is bounded below by some fixed constant. \end{remark}